Skip to content

 Signals that help differentiation:

-• Different GPU models → different renderer strings
+• Different GPU families → different renderer and hardware limits

 Released under the MIT License.